 Water and vinegar are two substances that are found naturally in nature.
-But their natural presence is not the only way humans can make use of them or even consume them.
+But their natural presence is not the only way humans can use or consume them.

 Water vs Vinegar

-The difference between water and vinegar is that while water is a simple chemical molecule in both its structure and formula, vinegar has been incorporated with the addition of acetic acid thereby creating a semi-fermented solution of alcohol.
-This structure is complicated and holds a great difference in the physical and chemical properties of vinegar.
+The difference between water and vinegar is that while water is a simple chemical molecule in both its structure and formula, vinegar has been incorporated with the addition of acetic acid, thereby creating a semi-fermented solution of alcohol.
+This structure is complicated and greatly differs in vinegar’s physical and chemical properties.

-Without water, there would begin a time of persistent drought and famine creating issues within communities and fights in the name of water.
+Without water, persistent drought and famine would begin creating issues within communities and fights in the name of water.

 Vinegar is a compound that is a mixture.
-Its major taste and the odor-giving ingredient is acetic acid that is also a naturally found substance in fruits such as apples, pineapples, grapes, strawberries, etc.
+It is a major taste and the odour-giving ingredient is acetic acid which is also a naturally found substance in fruits such as apples, pineapples, grapes, strawberries, etc.

-It is extracted from such fruits to create different variations of vinegar like apple cider vinegar.
-There are other kinds of vinegar created like white vinegar and balsamic vinegar that have been added flavors from fruits or other acetic acid sources.
+It is extracted from such fruits to create different variations of vinegar, like apple cider vinegar.
+There are other kinds of vinegar created, like white vinegar and balsamic vinegar, that have been added flavours from fruits or other acetic acid sources.

 Comparison Table